 Do one set of 16-24 total lunges, rest 60-75 seconds, then perform 8-12 reps on each side of 3-point rows, rest 60-75 seconds, then go back to the lunges until you have completed 3, maybe 4 sets of each lift.

 P.S.
-Curious about leveling up your Kettlebell lifts and skills?
-Check out my coaching options.
+Curious about leveling up your Kettlebell skills?
+Check out my coaching services.